rkh/haml-more/README.md

 Haml::More and Sass::More
 =========================

 Adds more functionality to Haml and Sass.
+Haml helpers detect if called from another context, so they are usable with Erb and friends.

 BigBand
 -------